Starting Feb. 24, small businesses have exclusive 14-day window to apply for PPP loans

 Again, while the just-announced program focusing on small businesses may change some of the details, in general, businesses that spend at least 60 percent of their loan on payroll costs and use the remainder on other forgivable costs, can expect to have either some or all of the loan forgiven.

 PPP Loan Funding Status

-Less than half of the set budget for this round of funding has been disbursed to date and there is currently no expectation that the funds will be depleted prior to the March 31 application deadline.
+Less than half of the set budget for this round of funding has been disbursed to date and there is currently no expectation that the funds will be depleted prior to the May 31 application deadline (Update March 30, 2021: President Biden signs law extending PPP for small businesses until May 31.)
 Businesses interested in receiving a first or second draw PPP loan that are not eligible to apply during the 14-day window should continue to work with lenders and be prepared to apply when funding resumes.